youssefhipa/Graph-RAG-Assistant/README.md

 VECTOR_INDEX=product_feature_index
 EMBED_MODEL=sentence-transformers/all-MiniLM-L6-v2
 OPENAI_API_KEY=...
-HUGGINGFACEHUB_API_TOKEN=...
-OLLAMA_MODEL=llama2
+HUGGINGFACEHUB_API_TOKEN=...  # leave blank if you don't use Hugging Face OLLAMA_MODEL=llama2
 ```
 You can swap embedding/LLM models via the UI dropdowns.
 The embedding model must match whatever you used to precompute vectors in the KG.
-Set at least one LLM backend (OpenAI, HuggingFace, or Ollama) so the registry is not empty.
+Set at least one LLM backend (OpenAI or Ollama).
+Hugging Face is optional; leave the token unset if you don't use it.

 ## Baseline Cypher library (examples)
 - Product search by category/state/city/rating.